DanielekPark/FitApp/README.md

 # Fit App

 A fitness app created using React Native and Expo.
 Enables users to create a workout based on their preferences.
-Expo enables users to develop Android and iOS apps using React Native.
+Expo enables users to develop Android and iOS apps using React Native and is needed to run the app.

 ## Technologies
 * Javascript